atet/programming/README.md

 ### **List**

-* We see that this tweet is a named vector, but how do we store a collection of these complex variables types?
+* What if we need to store a collection of complex variables types?
 * Unfortunately, vectors cannot store other vectors
-* Fortunately, we can use **lists** and reference individual indices the same way we did with vectors:
+* Fortunately, we can use **lists** to store vectors (named and unnamed), and reference individual indices similarly:
    * Note: You must use double square brackets with **lists** instead of the single bracket with vectors

 ```r